All Episodes

 They were trial lawyers throwing out business cards like confetti all over the place.

-I just I you just you just don't do that.
+You just don't do that.

-The AP is blaming the implosion of his campaign on his stance on the Iraq War.
+The AP is blaming the implosion of his campaign on his stance on the Iraq war.

 Other officials who spoke on condition of anonymity, though, said that Nelson was fired.

-And so uh has soured campaign first blamed on his embrace of victory in Iraq.
+His soured campaign first blamed on his embrace of victory in Iraq.

 Can you believe that?

-Can you they're actually trying to say that this is all happening because McCain wants to win in Iraq.
+They're actually trying to say that this is all happening because McCain wants to win in Iraq.

-I think, I'm not sure because I haven't paid me that close attention, but I think all of the Republican candidates, aside from Ron Paul, not sure about him, have at the least been hopeful about the surge, if not embracing it outright.
+I think, I'm not sure because I haven't paid that close attention, but I think all of the Republican candidates, aside from Ron Paul, not sure about him, have at the least been hopeful about the surge, if not embracing it outright.

 Is McCain standing alone in the Republican presidential field wanting victory in Iraq?